mario-to-lowercase/MicroDoc/pages/welcome.md

 ## 📜 History and Development

-Microblog was developed with the goal of returning to the roots of blogging - focusing on content rather than complex features.
+MicroDoc was developed with the goal of returning to the roots of blogging - focusing on content rather than complex features.
 It draws inspiration from the minimalist web movement and the principles of sustainable web design, prioritizing efficiency and longevity over trendy but resource-intensive features.